IP spoofing is when a hacker changes an original IP address for the purpose of hiding the true source IP address. It can be used to attack:

 IP spoofing is detected by analyzing the packet headers of data packets to look for discrepancies.
 The IP address can be validated by its MAC (Media Access Control) address, or through a security system such as Cisco’s IOS NetFlow, which assigns an ID and timestamp to each computer that logs onto the network.

 IP spoofing is illegal in many countries.
 A variety of government agencies, including the FBI and NSA, monitor traffic as a means to identify potential threats against computer systems.
 This includes any forged packets or other efforts to disguise IP addresses.

-Some forms of IP spoofing are legal; for example it may be used by network administrators when troubleshooting an issue on their own machine without logging onto that system remotely.
-However, this is not generally recommended practice because it could potentially expose sensitive data if hackers were somehow able to access your internal networks from within your organisation’s firewall/router equipment (e.g. through vulnerabilities).
+Some forms of IP spoofing are legal.
+For example, it may be used by network administrators when troubleshooting an issue on their own machine without logging onto that system remotely.
+However, this is not generally recommended practice because it could potentially expose sensitive data if hackers were somehow able to access your internal networks from within your organization’s firewall/router equipment (e.g. through vulnerabilities).